chichao89/AwesomeGICBank/README.md

 # AwesomeGICBank
 AssignmentTaskForGIC
-This is task to create a banking application
+This is a task to create a banking application

-#download the whole solution and build and run the solution
+# download the whole solution and build and run the solution